Orakeshi/orakeshi.github.io/content/posts/Labs-Wishing-Tree.md

     00:55:da:xx:xx:xx

-This was perfect because it meant that every mac address contains the string "00:55:da".
+This was perfect because it meant that every mac address contains the string {{< hl-text red >}} "00:55:da"{{< /hl-text >}}.
 With this we could scan the network that the device is connected to and look for any mac addresses that contain the string.

 {{< codeblock "CmdHandler.cs" "csharp" "" "CmdHandler.cs" >}}
 /// <summary>